rswestmoreland/codex/README.md

 The **Entities** define the key components tracked within your cybersecurity data.
 These are typically the core subjects that your log data records are associated with.

 1. **Account**: The user or system account involved in an event or log entry.
-2. **Resource**: The specific resource being accessed, used, or targeted.
-3. **Command**: The action or command issued by a user or system process.
+2. **User Name**: The user who is associated with the event or action.
-4. **Host Name**: The name of the machine or host involved in an event.
+3. **Host Name**: The name of the machine or host involved in an event.
-5. **IP Address**: The network address associated with a system, user, or device.
+4. **IP Address**: The network address associated with a system, user, or device.
-6. **MAC Address**: The hardware address for network interfaces on a device.
+5. **MAC Address**: The hardware address for network interfaces on a device.
-7. **Protocol**: The communication protocol involved (e.g., TCP, HTTP, FTP).
+6. **Email Address**: The email address tied to the event, potentially used for phishing, logins, or alerts.
+7. **Resource**: The specific resource being accessed, used, or targeted.
 8. **Domain**: The domain related to the event, such as a DNS domain or a domain name system.
 9. **URL**: The uniform resource locator involved in the event, usually for web interactions.
 10. **Path**: The directory or file path associated with the event.
-11. **Hash**: A cryptographic hash used to verify file integrity or identify files.
+11. **Command**: The action or command issued by a user or system process.
 12. **Process Name**: The name of a running process that is logged during an event.
 13. **Registry Key**: A Windows registry key that relates to the event, typically used in system events or malware investigations.
-14. **User Name**: The user who is associated with the event or action.
-15. **Email Address**: The email address tied to the event, potentially used for phishing, logins, or alerts.
+14. **Protocol**: The communication protocol involved (e.g., TCP, HTTP, FTP).
+15. **Hash**: A cryptographic hash used to verify file integrity or identify files.

+---

 ## Attribute Definitions

 The **Attributes** define the specific data points or characteristics associated with the entities in the logs.
 These attributes provide further detail and context to the entity.

+1. **ID**: A unique identifier associated with the log or event.
+2. **Severity**: The severity level of the event, often used to classify the event's importance or threat level.
+3. **Type**: The type of event (e.g., authentication attempt, access violation).
+4. **Action**: The specific action performed in the event (e.g., file created, login succeeded).
+5. **Outcome**: The result of the event (e.g., success, failure, warning).
-1. **Receipt Time**: The time the event or log entry was received.
+6. **Receipt Time**: The time the event or log entry was received.
-2. **Create Time**: The time at which the event or data was originally created.
+7. **Create Time**: The time at which the event or data was originally created.
-3. **Modified Time**: The time when the data or event was modified.
+8. **Modified Time**: The time when the data or event was modified.
-4. **Port**: The network port used during the communication.
-5. **Bytes**: The volume of data transmitted during the event.
-6. **Message**: The message or description that accompanies an event.
+9. **Message**: The message or description that accompanies an event.
-7. **Reason**: The reason or rationale behind the event (e.g., login failure, action denied).
+10. **Reason**: The reason or rationale behind the event (e.g., login failure, action denied).
-8. **ID**: A unique identifier associated with the log or event.
+11. **Port**: The network port used during the communication.
+12. **Bytes**: The volume of data transmitted during the event.
-9. **Product**: The product involved in the event, such as the software or hardware that generated the log.
+13. **Product**: The product involved in the event, such as the software or hardware that generated the log.
-10. **Method**: The method or technique used in the event (e.g., HTTP method like GET or POST).
+14. **Method**: The method or technique used in the event (e.g., HTTP method like GET or POST).
-11. **Severity**: The severity level of the event, often used to classify the event's importance or threat level.
-12. **Type**: The type of event (e.g., authentication attempt, access violation).
-13. **Action**: The specific action performed in the event (e.g., file created, login succeeded).
-14. **Outcome**: The result of the event (e.g., success, failure, warning).
 15. **Name**: The name or title of the event, entity, or resource.

 ### Example: Type Definitions